 Will you need anesthetic?
 Some cavities are superficial, meaning they are only on the tooth’s outer layer, the enamel, and don’t extend into the dentin, which is the more sensitive underlying layer.
 A superficial cavity may be filled without administering anesthetic.
 A cavity that has affected the dentin, however, requires anesthetic so that you can remain comfortable during treatment.
 When tooth decay permeates a tooth’s nerve, or inner canal, root canal treatment may be suggested.

 After the Filling

 After a filling is placed, your tooth may be tender for a few hours, or even a few days.
 This is to be expected.
-Dr. Chin may recommend over-the-counter pain relievers, if necessary.
+Dr. Hall may recommend over-the-counter pain relievers, if necessary.
 After a few days, however, your filling should look, feel, and function like part of your natural tooth.

 Have A Question?

 Are You New Patient?

 Please arrive 20 minutes earlier than your scheduled appointment, to allow time for our intake process.

 Fill out our form, call us, or book your appointment online instantly....

 A member of our team is here to speak to you at your convenience, answer your questions, and schedule your next appointment.